 Musical Instruments for Cuba

 The First Baptist Church in Matanzas, Cuba was given a gift of money by a Dutch interest to purchase a baby grand piano.
 They decided to shop in Toronto because of a long-standing relationship with the current minister at Toronto’s College Street United Church.
-In discussion with the Director of the KAIROS Centre in Matanzas it was decided that rather than shipping just the piano that a 20 foot container filled with musical instruments be sent to provide promising musicians and students in Cuba with their own instrument with which to perfect their skills.
+In discussion with the Director of the KAIROS Centre in Matanzas it was decided that rather than shipping just the piano, a 20 foot container filled with musical instruments be sent to provide promising musicians and students in Cuba with their own instrument with which to perfect their skills.
 The dream was born.

 Instruments and their distribution in Cuba

 The contents of the combined shipments to date included 28 pianos, eleven large boxes of assorted unidentified percussion instruments.
 Stringed instruments included a cello, violins, violas, guitars, 63 in all and 60 sets of replacement strings.
 There were 84 wind and brass instruments consisting of clarinets, oboes, a saxophone, flutes, recorders, cornets, trombones, French horns, harmonicas and a piccolo.
 In addition there were 46 boxes of spare parts such as reeds, valve oil, mouthpieces, music stands, instrument cases, sheet music, metronomes and piano tuning tools.

 Household goods included pillows; sheets towels and blankets (all of which were used to wrap the instruments), boxes of school supplies and toys, several boxes of carpentry tools and 4 sewing machines were also shipped.